tailcallhq/tailcallhq.github.io/docs/guides/telemetry.md

 ## Configure Export Options

 Once you've integrated telemetry into your schema, you need to configure how telemetry data should be exported.
-Tailcall supports various export options, including OTLP, Prometheus, Stdout, and Apollo.
+Tailcall offers multiple export options, including OTLP, Prometheus, Stdout, and Apollo.

 ### OTLP Exporter